EOS-Nation/auditor.bos/src/auditor.contracts.md

 **TERM:** The action changes the proxy until superseded by another action.

 <h1 class="contract">
-  newperiod
+  newtenure
 </h1>

-## ACTION: newperiod
+## ACTION: newtenure
 **PARAMETERS:**
 * __message__ is string used only for logging in the blockchain history and serves no purpose in the action contract logic.

-**INTENT:** The intent of {{ newperiod }} is to signal the end of one election period and commence the next.
+**INTENT:** The intent of {{ newtenure }} is to signal the end of one election period and commence the next.
 It performs several actions after the following conditions are met:
  * The action is not called before the period should have ended
  * Enough voter value has participated to trigger the initial running of the BOS
  * After BOS auditors has started enough voter value has continued engagement with the BOS auditor voting process.